drhsqlite/fossil-mirror/www/gitusers.md

 online and syncing at the time the sequence above began, Bob would have been warned in step 2 that committing to the central repo would create a fork and would be invited to fix it before committing.
-Likewise, Alice would be warned about the new tip-of-branch commit the next time she triggered an implicit autosync at step 3.
+Likewise, Alice will be warned about the new tip-of-branch commit the next time she triggers an implicit autosync at step 3, bringing Bob’s changes down in a non-conflicting manner, allowing work to proceed without fuss.

+Another way the above scenario could go down is that by the next time Alice does something to trigger an autosync, she’s done something in the meantime to create *another* fork.
+Alice is then invited to fix the second fork in the same manner as Bob was, getting both parties back onto a single track as expeditiously as possible, requiring no direct communication.
+This moves the synchronization point out of the expensive human-time workflow and into the software system, where it’s cheapest to resolve.

-Solving this class of problem in as automated a manner as is possible is why autosync is enabled by default.
+Solving this class of problem in as automated a manner as is possible is why Fossil enables autosync by default.
 It provides Fossil with most of the advantages of a centralized version control system while retaining the advantages of distributed version control.

-With autosync enabled, Fossil will warn Bob in step 2 above that his commit to the shared working branch will create a fork; he could force it, but he is instead invited to fix the fork before committing.
-When Alice then does something to trigger an autosync, if she hasn’t done anything in the meantime to create *another* fork, Bob’s changes come down in a non-conflicting manner and work proceeds without fuss.
-Otherwise, Alice is invited to fix the second fork in the same manner, getting both parties back onto a single track as expeditiously as possible, requiring no direct communication.
-This moves the synchronization point out of the expensive human-time workflow and into the software system, where it’s cheapest to resolve.

-The advantages of autosync are:
+With autosync enabled:

 1. Your work stays synced up with your coworkers’ efforts as long as your machine can connect to the remote repository.
 At need, you can go off-network and continue work atop the last version you synced with the remote.

-2. It provides immediate off-machine backup of your commits.
+2. You get implicit off-machine backup of your commits.
 Unlike centralized version control, though, you can still work while disconnected; your changes will sync up with the remote once you get back online.